 Last updated on September 2nd, 2020.
-Posted in Marketing Fundamentals.
+Posted in Increasing Website Traffic.

 What is a positioning statement?
 A positioning statement, sometimes called a value proposition or USP, helps your business stand out in the marketplace and attract customers.
 But not crafted carefully, your positioning statement can do more harm than good.
 Here, you'll learn exactly what a positioning statement is and how to create a unique selling proposition for your business.

 So what is a positioning statement?
 A positioning statement is simply a brief description that distinguishes a product, brand, or vendor in the marketplace.
 More simply said, a unique positioning statement, is how you stand out and attract customers in a noisy marketplace.